alinex/node-validator/README.md

 [![Build Status] (https://travis-ci.org/alinex/node-validator.svg?branch=master)](https://travis-ci.org/alinex/node-validator)
 [![Dependency Status] (https://gemnasium.com/alinex/node-validator.png)](https://gemnasium.com/alinex/node-validator)

 This module will help validating complex structures.
-And may be used for all external information.
+And should be used on all external information.

 - check value against configuration
-- easy checking of values
+- easy checking of values and complex structures
-- may check complex structures
-- understandable errors
+- in detail checks for different data types
 - can give a human readable description
+- also supports dependency checks within the structure

 The validation rules are really simple, but they will get more complex as your data structure gains complexity.
 But if you know the basic rules it's all a composition of some simple structures.
+Like you will see below.

 This library can help you make your life secure and easy but you have to run every external data through it using a detailed data description.
-If you do so you can trust and use the values and get also the benefit that they are optimized as with the `handlebars` type you get a ready to use handlebar function back.
+If you do so you can trust and use the values as they are without further checks.
+And you'll get the benefit of automatically optimized values like for `handlebars` type you get a ready to use handlebar function back.

 It is one of the modules of the [Alinex Universe](http://alinex.github.io/node-alinex) following the code standards defined there.